 In Fig. \ref{fig1}, it shows the minimal sum-rate improvement over iterations by LLM agent.
-In each iteration, the recommended hyper-parameters are given in TABLE I. It can be seen that by reading the WS-PSO-CM algorithm and PSO background, LLM agent yields a good hyper-parameters at the first iterations.
+In each iteration, the recommended hyper-parameters are given in TABLE I. It can be seen that by reading the WS-PSO-CM algorithm and PSO background, LLM agent yields satisfactory hyper-parameters within $6$ iterations.
 Note that, the human heuristics hyper-parameters in \cite{hu2025radiomapenabled3dtrajectory} are with $100$ particles.
-While, TABLE I shows that in all iterations, the recommended number of iterations is not more than $50$.
+Meanwhile, TABLE I demonstrates that the recommended number of particles does not exceed $50$.
 Next, by observing the output of WS-PSO-CM algorithm, the LLM agent keeps refining the hyper-parameters.
-It stops until a minimal sum-rate of $445.57$ bps/Hz is achieved.
+It stops until a minimal sum-rate of $22.28$ bps/Hz is achieved.
 This shows that with PSO background and WS-PSO-CM algorithm, the LLM agent explores the landscape of the optimization problem, and gives high-performance hyper-parameters eventually.

-In Fig. \ref{fig1}, it shows that our proposed LLM agent achieves $54.34\%$ and $72.61\%$ gains over that by hyper-parameters via human heuristics in \cite{hu2025radiomapenabled3dtrajectory} and an uniform distribution, respectively.
-This demonstrates that the LLM agent equipped with PSO knowledge and a WS-PSO-CM algorithm background possesses strong capabilities in finding high-performance hyperparameters, which are crucial for optimizing WS-PSO-CM algorithm performance.
-Through the hyper-parameters recommened by LLM agent, the optimized UAV 3D trajectory is visualized in Fig. \ref{Topview}.
+In Fig. \ref{fig1}, it shows that our proposed LLM agent achieves $54.33\%$ and $72.61\%$ gains over that by hyper-parameters via human heuristics in \cite{hu2025radiomapenabled3dtrajectory} and an uniform distribution, respectively.
+This demonstrates that the LLM agent equipped with PSO and WS-PSO-CM algorithm knowledge possesses strong capabilities in finding high-performance hyper-parameters, which are crucial for optimizing WS-PSO-CM algorithm performance.
+With the hyper-parameters by LLM agent, the optimized UAV 3D trajectory is visualized in Fig. \ref{Topview}.